 - Do exercises.

-- Sleep well through the night, 7 to 8 hours.
+- Get a good night's sleep, 7 to 8 hours.

 - Manage your stress levels.

-- Drink plenty of water and eat foods high in water content.
+- Drink plenty of water and eat foods with high water content.

 How to achieve accelerated results in a healthy way